GagePielsticker/Express-API-Boilerplate/README.md

 - - xssFilter
 - Key authentication if used by private seperate application
 - Packaged with an xss filter and express-validator in the routes to 1. help with xss filtration and 2. validate params
+- Time based attack protection on the private key

 ## Running
 To use this download and extract files as normal and navigate to the root folder (not src).
 Then type `npm i` in console to install the dependencies.
 Once they are installed you will want to run the app through the `npm start` script.